-Department Leadership Workshop
+2015 Department Leadership Workshop

-You are invited to the 10th annual workshop devoted to strengthening departmental leadership across the discipline.
-The workshop is for all geographers interested in improving their programs‐‐chairs, deans, associate chairs, academic advisers, provosts and other administrators, as well as all faculty interested in leadership issues.
+You are invited to the 12th annual workshop devoted to strengthening departmental leadership across the discipline.
+The workshop is for all geographers interested in improving their programs—chairs/heads, associate chairs/heads, deans, academic advisors, provosts and other administrators, as well as all faculty interested in leadership issues.
 The workshop is particularly well suited for individuals who may soon assume leadership positions.

 This Year's Theme

-In addition discussion of the workshop theme, other workshop sessions will focus a wider range of topics of interest to department leaders such as:
+In addition to sessions on the workshop theme, time will be set aside for presentations and discussions on a wider range of topics of interest to department leaders such as:

 Time will also be set aside for participants to share and discuss their own concerns and experiences.
 One of the most important elements of the workshop is the opportunity it affords all participants to learn from and network with new and experienced leaders and administrators.